SUBZERO SCIENCE— Cool Science with Dry Ice

 Allow everyone to view the plates after 1 hour and they’ll discover the difference between real ice and dry ice.
 There should be a puddle of water on the plate where the real ice was, but the dry ice plate will be “dry.”
 Where did the dry ice go?
 Dry ice is not made from water, it’s frozen carbon dioxide (CO2).
 The dry ice turned into invisible CO2 that disappeared into the air.
 Magic?
 No, it’s science.

 Burping, Bubbling, Smoking Water

-You’ll notice that when you add dry ice to water, the cloud of carbon dioxide and water does not go up into the air, but instead falls towards the ground.
+You’ll notice that when you add dry ice to water, the cloud of CO2 and water does not float up into the air, but instead falls toward the ground.
 Why?
-This cloud-like mixture of carbon dioxide and water is heavier than the surrounding air.
-You’ll use this little piece of science trivia to perform the amazing Floating Bubble trick.
+This cloud-like mixture of CO2 and water is heavier than the surrounding air.
+You’ll use this little piece of science trivia to perform the amazing “Floating Bubble” trick.

 A small fish aquarium works well for this activity.
 Fill the bottom of the aquarium with about an inch of warm water (take the fish out first!).
 Use gloves or tongs to add a few pieces of dry ice.
 Of course, the dry ice will begin to smoke as it turns into CO2 and water vapor.